-Indiana State Policy (For Indiana State Residents)
+Indiana State Policy (For Indiana State Residents) Error!
+Bookmark not defined.

 The school will calculate refunds using the Indiana State Policy and the Institutional Refund Calculation and will use the result that provides the most favorable refund to the student.